ibm-cloud-docs/Db2onCloud/flex_scaling.md

 The Standard plan deploys with 8 GB of RAM, and 20 GB of disk space.
 You can then scale your plan up or down with the drop-down lists in the console.

-Memory can be scaled up or down in the following increments:
+When you scale the number of cores up or down, the memory will automatically be scaled to one of the following values:
 - 8 GB
 - 16 GB
 - 32 GB